 Q: What is the Ag Water Network?

 Through outreach, education and technical assistance, the Ag Water NetWORK (AWN) helps equip ag water right holders statewide with contextual, in-depth knowledge about their water rights and ag water-related challenges and opportunities in Colorado.
-The AWN works to raise the level and depth of understanding about ag water issues that are relevant to irrigated ag and non-ag water communities.
-It also helps to increase PWC/CCA's overall focus and organizational capacity in addressing irrigated agriculture's needs.
+The AWN works to raise producer awareness and depth of understanding about agricultural water issues that are relevant to irrigated ag and non-ag water communities.
+The AWN also helps to increase CCA's overall focus and organizational capacity in addressing irrigated agriculture's needs.

 As one Colorado dairy farmer put it, "the best way to prevent buy and dry is to have prosperous farmers."
 Ag producers continue to deal with rising costs of input and equipment, taxes, insurance and labor – while commodity prices remain stubbornly low – sometimes even below the cost of production.
 Leasing provides an opportunity for some farmers to monetize a portion of their irrigation water rights – providing a reliable income stream for farmers and water for cities or other water interests.

 Q: What are the goals of the Ag Water Network?
 A: The over-arching goal of the Ag Water NetWORK is to help keep ag water connected with ag land.
 Within this broad goal there are several individual goals and objectives.